 - All Historic Alexandria museums offer tours and programs for Boy and Girl Scout troops of all ages.

-- Gadsby's Tavern Museum provides Girl Scout Overnights, an exciting opportunity for troops to spend the night at the historic tavern and experience life as an 18th century traveler.
+- Gadsby's Tavern Museum provides Girl Scout Overnights for Juniors and Cadettes, an exciting opportunity for troops to spend the night at the historic tavern and experience life as an 18th century traveler.
 Must be 4th grade or older to attend; no tag-alongs.

 Bring history to life in your classroom!
 The following educational outreach kits are available for use in the classroom.
 A nominal fee is charged for renting the trunks for teachers outside of the Alexandria City Public School system.
 To reserve a kit, please contact the museum directly.

 Topics covered: Colonial and Early American Daily Life and Urban Life, Urban Slavery, including newspaper and travelers’ quotes activities and 18th century clothing

 Topics Covered: 18th century dancing, clothing, and food; historical character research, all geared to guide class or troop in recreating an 18th century ball